vonKristoff/iamanagram/src/content/projects/intrasonic-and-ventriloqua.md

 ---
 title: Intrasonic & Ventriloqua
-subtitle: A soundwork featuring Eliane Radigue, Rhodri Davies and Julia Eckhardt
+subtitle: A video-performance of a one-off event in which the musician Anna Piva played the electromagnetic waves of her belly using a theremin
 date: 12/2/23
-thumbnail: ToneTransmissions.jpg
+thumbnail: Ventriloqua.jpg
 related: []
 category: ['performances']
 ---